crypt0rr/kb/README.md

 and adds a summary to the workflow run.
 Markdown shows the oldest 100 queue entries by default (`--limit` changes this); JSON contains the complete corpus, field provenance, and priority data for future tooling.

+`npm run content:graph` builds the same canonical page index into a deterministic relationship report at `.reports/content-graph.md` and a complete `.reports/content-graph.json`.
+It includes explicit Markdown and `ref` shortcode references, incoming/outgoing counts, and pages without explicit references.
+Those pages are not necessarily disconnected: the site still provides hierarchy and shared-tag navigation.
+The weekly content review workflow uploads both graph formats alongside the freshness queue.

 Content pages may optionally define `lastReviewed` (`YYYY-MM-DD`), `status` (`active`, `deprecated`, or `archived`), and `platforms` (a string or list of